MenuraSathnindu/MenuraSathnindu/README.md

 ---

 ## 🚀 About Me
-> I'm an **AI + IoT focused engineering undergraduate** who loves building futuristic systems that solve real problems.
+> I'm an **AI + IoT focused undergraduate** who loves building futuristic systems that solve real problems.
 > My passion lies in combining **hardware, software, and intelligence** to create powerful, effective solutions.

 - Passionate about AI, ML, and automation